Government of Ukraine: Duties and authority

+Authority

 The Cabinet issues resolutions and orders that are mandatory for execution.
 Normative legal acts of the Cabinet, ministries, and other central bodies of executive power are subject to registration.
 Failure to register invalidates the act. (see Article 117) The Cabinet also possesses the power of legislative initiative and may introduce its own bills to the Verkhovna Rada.
 The members of Cabinet and deputy ministers may be present at the sessions of the parliament and participate in discussions.
 Every year no later than 15 September the Cabinet submits a bill on the State Budget of Ukraine to the Verkhovna Rada.

 The sessions of the Cabinet are considered plenipotentiary if more than a half of the Cabinet's members participate in them.
 In case if a minister cannot participate at the sessions they may be replaced by a deputy with a consultative capacity.
 On propositions of other members of the Cabinet a consultative capacity may be awarded to other participants who allowed at the sessions of the Cabinet.
 Over the sessions presides the Prime Minister of Ukraine, while in his(hers) absent – the First Vice Prime Minister.

 The decisions of the Cabinet are adopted by the majority of the Cabinet's composition.
 In case of votes equality the vote of the Prime Minister is considered to be decisive.

 Heads of regional government (including the Presidential representative of Ukraine in Crimea) are appointed by the President of Ukraine on the submission of the Cabinet of Ministers for the term of office of the Head of the State.